retroranj/Machine-Learning/README.md

-# Data processing and Machine-Learning projects
+# Data Science and Machine-Learning projects